chirag-08x/chirag-08x/README.md

 # 💫 About Me:
 My name is Chirag Agrawal.
 I am passionate about Software Engineering.
 I am a MERN Stack Developer.
-Currently I'm working on few projects which include -
+Currently I'm working on few projects which includes -
 #### E-commerce App,
 #### Project Management System,
 #### Employee Orientation and Onboading ( Video on Demand App ).